ezSQL/ezsql/WIKI.md

 · table - name of the table the column belongs to
 =================================================

-· max\_length - maximum length of the column
+· max-length - maximum length of the column
 ============================================

-· not\_null - 1 if the column cannot be NULL
+· not-null - 1 if the column cannot be NULL
 ============================================

-· primary\_key - 1 if the column is a primary key
+· primary-key - 1 if the column is a primary key
 =================================================

-· unique\_key - 1 if the column is a unique key
+· unique-key - 1 if the column is a unique key
 ===============================================

-· multiple\_key - 1 if the column is a non-unique key
+· multiple-key - 1 if the column is a non-unique key
 =====================================================

 · numeric \- 1 if the column is numeric